nikanikachan/HW12_NLP/README.md

 ![Ethereum Describe](Images/eth_describe.png)

-Using descripting statistics above, we have the following conclusions:
+Looking at the proportion of negative, netural and positive sentiments, We can see that the sentiment for both cryptocurrencies is mostly neutral.
+And using the descriptive statistics above, we have the following conclusions:

 - Ethereum had the highest mean positive score at .0754
-- Ethereum had most negative score with a minimum compound rate of -0.4939
+- Ethereum had the most negative score with a minimum compound rate of -0.4939
 - Ethereum also had the most positive score with the maximum compound rate of 0.8779

 ### Natural Language Processing <a name="NLP"></a>

 In this section, I split the contents of each article into tokens, each with lowercase and without punctuation.
-In addition to the usual dictionary of english stopwords, I also included these stopwords
+In addition to the usual dictionary of english stopwords, I also included these stopwords:

 `sw_addons = {'reuters','photo','seen', 'illustration', 'taken', 'reutersdado', 'stafffile', 'dado', 'ruvic', 'basically', 'also'}`

 These were frequently used words that came up because they referred to the source of the news (Reuters) and to descriptions of photos or photogrophers that usually accompany the news articles.
-They should not be considered because they are not really part of the article's content.
+I decided to remove them from my analysis since they don't really form part of the content.

 After cleaning up the articles and converting them to tokens, I looked for the most common bigrams for Bitcoin and Ethereum.
-The results are shown below and we can see that most of the bigrams are similar in both sets keywords.
-Presumbaly, there are in the same articles that were pulled and are also considered as alternatives to each other, so would be described similarly.
+The results are shown below and we can see that some of the most frequent bigrams are similar between the two crypocurrencies.
+This is expected since they are competitors/alternatives to each other and would be described in articles similarly.
+They are also likely tp be mentioned together in the same articles.

 ![Bitcoin Bigram](Images/bitcoin_bigrams.png)

 ![Ethereum Bigram](Images/eth_bigrams.png)

-And then I looked at the 10 most frequently used words for each keyword which is shown below:
+Apart from the bigrams, I also looked at the 10 most frequently used words for each crypocurrency, results are shown below:

 ![Bitcoin top10](Images/bitcoin_top10.png)

 ![Ethereum top10](Images/eth_top10.png)

-Lastly, we rended the tokens above into a word cloud that would summarize the news for each coin.
+Lastly, I rended the tokens above into a word cloud that would summarize the news for each coin.
+What is interesting in these results is that the word "Bitcoin" was mentioned more frequently than "Ethereum" in the Ethereum news dataframe.

 ![Bitcoin wc](Images/bitcoin_wc.png)